naqib093/tyk-docs/tyk-docs/content/developer-support/docs-projects/inclusive-naming.md

 ---
 title: "Inclusive Naming Initative"
-date: 2024-5-16
+date: 2024-05-16
-tags: ["Inclusive Naming", "Inclusivity", "Inclusive Naming Initiative" ]
+tags: [ "Inclusive Naming Initiative", "Inclusivity", "Inclusive" ]
 description: "Explains the inclusive naming initative in relation to Tyk docs"
 ---

-We are announcing the *Inclusive Naming* project aimed at updating our documentation to comply with Tier 1 of the [Inclusive Naming Initiative (INI)](https://inclusivenaming.org/).
+We are announcing the *Inclusive Naming* project aimed at updating our documentation to comply with Tier 1 words of the [Inclusive Naming Initiative (INI)](https://inclusivenaming.org/).
 This initiative is part of our ongoing commitment to foster an inclusive and respectful environment within our company and for our users.

 The [Inclusive Naming Initiative](https://inclusivenaming.org/) is a community-driven effort to promote and standardise the use of inclusive language in software and documentation.
 By adhering to the guidelines, we aim to eliminate terms that can be considered exclusionary, offensive or insensitive and replace them with language that is respectful and welcoming to all.